 Assuming the health of the resident permits and their doctor agrees, the resident can leave the facility for a few hours or days to spend time visiting with friends and/or family.
-Such a “leave of absence” must be arranged well in advance with the facility’s staff so they have time to prepare any medications the patient will need as well as instructions for the temporary family caregivers.
+Such a leave of absence must be arranged well in advance with nursing home staff so they have time to prepare any medications the patient will need as well as instructions for the temporary family caregivers.

 Medicaid Bed Hold Policies

-However, there are a few states that permit non-medical leave, but do not pay to reserve a resident’s bed while they’re away.
-A resident (usually with the help of their family) may have to pay privately to hold the bed while they are gone.
-Otherwise, upon their return they may only be entitled to the first available bed in a semi-private room.
-If your loved one is receiving Medicaid-covered care in an SNF, you’ll need to check with the facility about their bed hold policies as well as the state’s regulations to make sure your plans are in compliance.
+However, there are a few states that permit non-medical leave but do not pay to reserve a resident’s bed while they’re away.
+A resident (usually with the help of their family since they have very limited income and assets) will have to pay privately to hold the bed the entire time they are gone.
+Otherwise, they may only be entitled to the first available bed in a semi-private room upon their return.

 Medicare Leave of Absence Rules

 Unlike Medicaid, Medicare only covers medically necessary short-term rehabilitative stays in a SNF under specific conditions.
 One of the most widely known conditions for coverage is a qualifying three-day hospital stay.
-Most patients who require this high level of care are unable to safely leave the facility, but leaves of absence may be possible in some instances.
+Most patients who require this high level of care are unable to leave the facility safely, but leaves of absence may be possible in some instances.
 The Medicare Benefit Policy Manual cites special religious services, holiday meals, family occasions, car rides and trial visits home as reasons why a patient could receive an outside pass.